andreinechaev/nvcc4jupyter/docs/source/usage.rst

 ---------

-Another important feature of nvcc4jupyter is its integration with the NVIDIA Nsight Compute profiler, which you need to make sure is installed and its executable can be found in a directory in your PATH environment variable.
+Another important feature of nvcc4jupyter is its integration with the NVIDIA Nsight Compute / NVIDIA Nsight Systems profilers, which you need to make sure are installed and the executables can be found in a directory in your PATH environment variable.

-In order to use it and provide the profiler with custom arguments, simply run:
+To profile using Nsight Compute with custom arguments:

 .. code-block:: c++